romgon-coder/Romgon/WELCOME_PAGE_GUIDE.md

 1. User logs in (Google OAuth / Email / Guest mode)
 2. `hideSplashPage()` is called
 3. `showWelcomeModalIfNeeded()` is triggered
+4. **VERSION CHECK**: Compares `currentVersion` (0.3.0) with `localStorage['romgon-last-version']`
-4. Welcome modal appears with fade-in animation
+5. If version changed or first login → Welcome modal appears with fade-in animation
+6. If same version → Modal skipped (already seen this version)
-5. User reads updates and clicks "Continue to Game"
+7. User reads updates and clicks "Continue to Game"
+8. Version saved to localStorage (`romgon-last-version = '0.3.0'`)
-6. If "Don't show this again" is checked, modal won't appear on future logins
+9. If "Don't show this again" is checked → `romgon-hide-welcome = 'true'` (disables for ALL versions)

+### Manual Access
+- User can click **"✨ What's New - v0.3.0"** button in Account Settings
+- This button always shows the modal regardless of version tracking
+- Located in Settings tab, above Delete Account button

 ### Local Storage
+- **Key 1**: `romgon-last-version` - Stores last seen version (e.g., '0.3.0')
+- **Key 2**: `romgon-hide-welcome` - Permanent disable flag ('true' when user opts out)
-- **Key**: `romgon-hide-welcome`
+- **Behavior**:
+  - Modal shows when version changes (e.g., 0.3.0 → 0.4.0)
+  - Modal skipped if same version already seen
-- **Value**: `'true'` when user checks "Don't show this again"
+  - "Don't show again" disables for ALL future versions
-- **Location**: `localStorage.setItem('romgon-hide-welcome', 'true')`

 ## Current Content (ALPHA v0.3.0)